Council frequently asked questions

 Parking problems

-The Parish Council can advise residents how to report illegally parked vehicles - see link below.
+The Parish Council can advise residents how to report illegally parked vehicles but do not have any powers when it comes to parking enforcement, this lies with Cornwall Council - see link below.

 Contrary to popular belief, it is only illegal to park on a pavement in London although legislation is being considered to bring in this law